-The accompanying unaudited financial statements as of November 30, 2009 have been prepared in accordance with generally accepted accounting principles in accordance with instructions to regulation S-X. Accordingly, they do not include all of the information and disclosures required by accounting principles generally accepted in the United States of America for complete financial presentation.
+The accompanying unaudited financial statements as of November 30, 2010 have been prepared in accordance with generally accepted accounting principles in accordance with instructions to regulation S-X. Accordingly, they do not include all of the information and disclosures required by accounting principles generally accepted in the United States of America for complete financial presentation.

-In the opinion of the Company's management, the financial statements contain all adjustments (consisting of normal recurring accruals) necessary to present fairly the Company's financial position as of November 30, 2009 and the results of operations and cash flow for the interim periods ended November 30, 2009 and 2008.
+In the opinion of the Company's management, the financial statements contain all adjustments (consisting of normal recurring accruals) necessary to present fairly the Company's financial position as of November 30, 2010 and the results of operations and cash flow for the interim periods ended November 30, 2010 and 2009.

-The results of operations for the three and nine-month periods ended November 30, 2009, are not necessarily indicative of the results to be expected for the full year.
-These interim financial statements should be read in conjunction with the financial statements and notes thereto of the Company and management's discussion and analysis of financial condition and results of operations included in the Company's Annual Report for the year ended February 28, 2009, as filed with the Securities and Exchange Commission on Form 10-K.
+The results of operations for the three months and nine months ended November 30, 2010 and 2009 are not necessarily indicative of the results to be expected for the full year.
+These interim financial statements should be read in conjunction with the financial statements and notes thereto of the Company and management's discussion and analysis of financial condition and results of operations included in the Company's Annual Report for the year ended February 28, 2010, as filed with the Securities and Exchange Commission on Form 10-K.